pete70/coursera-datacleansing/codebook.md

 * The script loads the subjects and corresponding index (factors) of activity for each data value.
 These subject ids are then merged in the ongoing dataset.

 **Aggregation**
-* Data is aggregated to list each feature observation for every subject and activity.
+* Data is aggregated to list mean of each feature observation for every subject and activity.

 **Transformation**
 * Using tidyr, the data is transformed in a 'normalized' form where features are converted from columns to rows.